cecileung1208/Homework/Unit 5 - MatplotLib Challenge/README.md

 **The output are as follows:**
 *    Observations and Insights

-**Summary Statistics f Tumor Volume by Drug Regimen**
+**Summary Statistics of Tumor Volume by Drug Regimen**

+The mean, median, variance, standard deviation, and standard error from mean (sem) of the tumor volume will be calculated across the 10 drug regimen by the :
-*    Groupby Method - Mean, Median, Variance, Standard Deviation, and Standard Error from Mean
+*    Groupby Method
-*    Aggregate Method - Mean, Median, Variance, Standard Deviation, and Standard Error from Mean
+*    Aggregate Method

 **Bar Graph of Unique Mice by Drug Regimen**
 *   Dataframe Panda Method